adequatica/adequatica.github.io/_posts/2024-09-04-timeouts-against-flaky-tests-true-cases-with-playwright.md

 Official Playwright’s documentation recommends you «[never wait for timeout in production](https://playwright.dev/docs/api/class-page#page-wait-for-timeout)» and use it only for debugging because tests that wait for time are inherently flaky.
 But here, I use `waitForTimeout()` exactly for the opposite, despite the fact that **tests with unconditional waits are truthfully flaky.**

 _But how often have I been allowed to do this in production?
-In a recent project, I had 50 tests with more than 200 test steps.
-Two tests had seven waits for timeouts, and three page objects had six timeouts.
+In a recent project, I have 50 declared tests (`test()`) with more than 200 test steps (`test.step()`).
+Two tests have seven waits for timeouts, and three page objects had six timeouts.
 Not so much, although, of course, I would like to have zero._

 Read more: